kmillns/grid-example/README.md

 * Address lint issues and configure CSS linting rules.
 * Introduce ember-cli-mirage for serving fake data to make the calls more realistic to actual server calls.
 * Abstract the call into window.alert for downloads into an download or alert service that could be reused and tested separately.
+* Depending on desired behavior, disable either the "Download Selected" button when the only items selected are not available or disable the selection of rows that are not in available status.
+Currently the filtering of only downloading available files happens on download, but the grid controls remain enabled.

 ## Prerequisites